franklinqin0/blog/docs/algo/largest-rectangle-in-histogram.md

     return res
 ```

-The above 2 solutions take squared time, whereas the following solutions using monotone stack take only linear time.
+The above 2 solutions take squared time, whereas the following solutions using monotonic stack take only linear time.

-### Vanilla Monotone Stack
+### Vanilla Monotonic Stack

 `left`: 1st coordinate to the **left** with height `heights[left] < heights[i]`.
 `right`: 1st coordinate to the **right** with height `heights[right] < heights[i]`.